deephyper/deephyper/docs/developer_guides/doc.rst

 Documentation
 *************

 To build the documentation we use the `Sphinx <https://www.sphinx-doc.org/en/master/>`_ package.
+The theme used is `Sphinx Book Theme <https://sphinx-book-theme.readthedocs.io/en/latest/>`_.

 Developer Installation
 ======================